YU000jp/logseq/README.md

     > If it becomes popular and we get enough donations, we will make it compatible with *Mac*.
 This is because it costs $99 per year to perform "code signing" and "notarization" in order to be established as a *Mac* app.
 1. It is based on **Logseq v0.10.8** and does not include any later updates.
 1. The graphs used in Logseq and derived versions are common.
 You can switch at any time.
+1. If you have any new suggestions, please open an issue or discussion.

 ## 👀 How can I use it?